iqm-finland/KQCircuits/docs/developer/containers.rst

   ./simulation.sh

 .. note::
-    note that now Gmsh and Elmer are run in the container so no need to install the software.
+    Note that now Gmsh and Elmer are run in the container so no need to install the software.